locnnil/workshop/docs/explanation/essentials/project-workshop-sdks.rst

 Eventually, this mechanism starts whirring when the workshop itself is started;
-the plugs defined by its SDKs are automatically connected to the slots, provided the definition contains everything Workshop needs to make a match.
+the plugs defined by its SDKs are automatically connected to the slots, provided the definition contains everything |project_markup| needs to make a match.

 .. _exp_interfaces_validation: